values shutterstock_1303124506 smaller

 Since every personal finance book I could get my hands on talked about using a budget as the basis for a strong management system, that’s the approach I used.

-I certainly tracked my money, but I did not budget in the conventional sense of the word.
+I certainly tracked my money and made conscious plans for its use, but I did not budget in the conventional sense of the word.

 (Fast-forward more than fifteen years later: I still don’t have a budget for my personal finances.
-Never have; never will.)
+Never have; never will.
+But I do have a Conscious Spending Plan that has set me free.)

 When I sat down with families to tackle challenging financial situations, I used my experience with difficult files in my Rent to Own real estate business to break down the issues, identify priorities, create a budget, and apportion the spending.